Wes Brown

 Overview

 As a published novelist, critic, short story and writer, I know the value of feedback and mentoring.
 I work with authors at all stages in life and development.
 Most importantly, I only take jobs based on whether I feel my skills can contribute to your development and if I can see the potential for the kind of writing I love.
-I specialize in literary, autobiographical, sports, speculative and creative nonfiction.
+I specialize in literary, autobiographical, sports, speculative and creative non-fiction.
 I have written for the Times Literary Supplement, Literary Review, and New Humanist.

 I am the Programme Director of MA Creative Writing at Birkbeck, University of London, and before this, I was a CHASE PhD scholar in narrative non-fiction and taught English & American Literature at the University of Kent.
 I have taught modules in creative writing at the City Lit and University of East London.
-I have worked as an English teacher for an academy trust.
-I was also a senior bookseller and events manager at Borders books.
+I have worked as an English teacher for an academy trust and was a senior bookseller and events manager at Borders books.
+Before this, my background was in publishing as the founding editor of Dead Ink Books and The Cadaverine, chair of the Society of Young Publishers in the North & Midlands, and young writers' co-coordinator at the National Association of Writers in Education.

-My novel autobiographical novel, Breaking Kayfabe, explores narrative theories of identity and questions of authenticity through the fictionalisation of my time as a pro wrestler.
+My novel autobiographical novel, Breaking Kayfabe, explores questions of masculinity, identity and authenticity through the fictionalisation of my time as a pro wrestler.
 It was published by Bluemoose in 2023.
-I have written for the Times Literary Supplement, New Humanist, Literary Review and The Critic.
+My next book will be a true crime story that combines elements of social history, memoir and reportage.

 I have developed raw talent to a professional standard and former students and clients have gone on to become published and prize-winning authors.